 You'll cross the bridge from Møn to Zealand.
 Continue north through the coastal landscape.
 Cottages and manor houses dot the surrounding countryside.
 From here, it is 32 miles/52 km to Fakse and 42 miles/68 km to the cliffs at Rødvig.
 The cost of transportation by train to Køge is not included in the tour costs (approximately €15 per person, payable on site).

 Overnight in Køge.

 Today's leg of the trip leads you along the beach.
-You may want to visit the Museum for Modern Art in Ishøj.
+You may choose to visit the Museum of Modern Art in Ishøj.
+Copenhagen is enchanting.
 All points of interest can be reached by foot from the central train station.
 Don't forget to spend an evening at Tivoli Gardens or take a stroll around the old harbor.